cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 If the receiver chain returns the `SENTINEL_ACKNOWLEDGMENT`, the sender chain will execute the `acknowledgePacket` handler without triggering the `onAcknowledgePacket` callback.

 As we will see later, the presence in the provable store of the acknowledgement is a prerequisite for executing the `acknowledgePacket` handler.
-If the receiver chain does not write the acknowledgement, will be impossible for the sender chain to execute `acknowledgePacket` to delete the packet commitment.
+If the receiver chain does not write the acknowledgement, will be impossible for the sender chain to execute `acknowledgePacket` and delete the packet commitment.

 > **Example**: In the multi-data packet world, if a packet within 3 payloads intended for 3 different application is sent out, the expectation is that each payload is processed in the same order in which it was placed in the packet.
 Similarly, the `appAcknowledgement` array is expected to be populated within the same order.